-National Convention Youth Legislative Experience will provide opportunities for one or two Grange Youth, age 16-25, with an interest in the legislative aspect of the National Grange to see the inner workings of committees and the grass roots legislative policy development effort at National Grange Convention.
+National Convention Youth Legislative Experience will provide opportunities for one or two Grange Youth, age 16-25, with an interest in the legislative aspect of the National Grange to see the inner workings of committees and the grass roots legislative policy effort development at the National Grange Convention.
 Details for eligibility and selection process can be found in the National Grange Youth Program Guide.